 Importantly, the treatment is very different for corns and warts, and the result can be very painful when treated incorrectly.
 We strongly recommend getting a diagnosis by one of our experienced podiatrists before beginning any treatment.

-What About Cracked Heels?
+What About Cracked Heel Calluses?